mprinc/webpack.js.org/src/content/guides/getting-started.md

 Open `index.html` from the `dist` directory in your browser and, if everything went right, you should see the following text: 'Hello webpack'.

-W> If you are getting a syntax error in the middle of minified JavaScript when opening `index.html` in the browser, set [`development mode`](/configuration/mode/#mode-development) and run `npx webpack` again.
+W> If you are getting a <span class='definition'>syntax error</span> in the middle of minified JavaScript when opening `index.html` in the browser, set [`development mode`](/configuration/mode/#mode-development) and run `npx webpack` again.
 This is related to running `npx webpack` on latest Node.js (v12.5+) instead of [LTS version](https://nodejs.org/en/).

 ## Modules

 The [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) statements have been standardized in [ES2015](https://babeljs.io/docs/en/learn/).
 They are supported in most of the browsers at this moment, however there are some browsers that don't recognize the new syntax.
 But don't worry, webpack does support them out of the box.

-Behind the scenes, webpack actually "transpiles" the code so that older browsers can also run it.
-If you inspect `dist/main.js`, you might be able to see how webpack does this, it's quite ingenious!
+Behind the scenes, webpack actually <span class='definition'>"transpiles" the code so that older browsers can also run it</span>.
+If you inspect `dist/main.js`, you might be able to see how webpack does this, it's <span class='definition'>quite ingenious</span>!
 Besides `import` and `export`, webpack supports various other module syntaxes as well, see [Module API](/api/module-methods) for more information.

-Note that webpack will not alter any code other than `import` and `export` statements.
-If you are using other [ES2015 features](http://es6-features.org/), make sure to [use a transpiler](/loaders/#transpiling) such as [Babel](https://babeljs.io/) or [Bublé](https://buble.surge.sh/guide/) via webpack's [loader system](/concepts/loaders/).
+Note that <span class='important'>webpack will not alter any code other than `import` and `export` statements</span>.
+If you are <span class='definition'>using other [ES2015 features](http://es6-features.org/), make sure to [use a transpiler](/loaders/#transpiling)</span> such as [Babel](https://babeljs.io/) or [Bublé](https://buble.surge.sh/guide/) via webpack's [loader system](/concepts/loaders/).

 ## Using a Configuration

-As of version 4, webpack doesn't require any configuration, but most projects will need a more complex setup, which is why webpack supports a [configuration file](/concepts/configuration).
+As of version 4, <span class='definition'>webpack doesn't require any configuration</span>, but most projects will need a more complex setup, which is why webpack supports a [configuration file](/concepts/configuration).
 This is much more efficient than having to manually type in a lot of commands in the terminal, so let's create one:

 __project__